Cliff Lee: Breakout seasons: 2005–2006

 One of the strengths the Indians boasted during the 2005 MLB season was their consistent pitching staff, both starting and in the bullpen.
-Lee was the No. 4 starter that season, behind Kevin Millwood, Jake Westbrook, and C. C. Sabathia, and ahead of Scott Elarton.
+Lee was the No. 4 starter that season, behind Kevin Millwood, Jake Westbrook, and CC Sabathia, and ahead of Scott Elarton.
 A flu-like illness gripped the Indians at the start of the year, and Lee took his first win of the season by pitching seven scoreless innings against the Kansas City Royals while attempting not to vomit on the mound.
 The team recovered for a strong start to the season: by June 17, the Indians pitching staff had a collective 3.56 ERA, and Lee was 7–3 with a 3.09 ERA.
 He registered his first complete game that July, albeit in a five-inning rain-shortened 6–2 win over the Royals.
 Lee's nine-game winning streak, beginning on July 8, was snapped on September 29, when he took the loss in a 1–0 pitchers' duel with Seth McClung of the Tampa Bay Devil Rays.
 Despite hopes that the team would make the postseason, a series of losses in September meant that Cleveland missed the AL Wild Card, which went to the Boston Red Sox, by only two games.
 Lee went 18–5 with a 3.79 ERA in 32 starts while striking out 143 batters in 202 innings.
 His 18 wins led all American League (AL) left-handed pitchers, while Lee led all of MLB with a .783 winning percentage.
 He also came in fourth in voting for the AL Cy Young Award, an honor which went to Bartolo Colón of the Anaheim Angels.
 During the offseason, Lee underwent a follow-up arthroscopy for the sports hernia surgery he had undergone two years prior.